gekkonid/snpsnip/README.md

-# SNPSnip - An interactive VCF Filtering Tool
+# SNPSnip - Efficient and interactive VCF Filtering

 SNPSnip is a command-line tool with an interactive web interface for filtering VCF files.